oracle-livelabs/goldengate/goldengate-microservices23ai/get-started/get-started.md

     ![Submit the reservation](./images/01-02-submit-res.png " ")

-3. After creating a reservation for a LiveLab Workshop, you will receive an e-mail indicating that your reservation is being processed, followed by an e-mail indicating that your environment has been created.
+3. You'll receive emails updating you on the status of your reservation, including one notifying you that your environment is ready to use.

     ![Rservation email](./images/01-03-res-email.png " ")

-4. Log into LiveLabs.
-Click your username, and click **My Reservations**.
-Then click the **Launch Workshop** link for the Workshop environment you'd like to use.
-Note that you may have several Workshops listed.
+4. Log in to LiveLabs.
+Click your username, and then **My Reservations**.
+On the My Reservations page, click **Launch Workshop** for the environment you want to use.

     ![My reservations](./images/01-04-my-res.png " ")